Faculty Research Grant

 Review Process

-Upon the recommendations by a review committee composed of the Committee on Teaching, Learning and Director of Faculty Development, the Office of the Provost will award up to nine FRGs.
+Upon the recommendations by a review committee composed of the Committee on Faculty Development and Scholarship (CFDS), the Office of the Provost will award up to nine FRGs.

 Evaluation Criteria